Brachial Plexus Injuries

 What are the symptoms of a brachial plexus injury?

-Numbness, weakness, paralysis, or loss of function in the arm or hand.
+Numbness, weakness, or paralysis of the arm or hand, pain, or decreased reflexes.

 How are brachial plexus injuries diagnosed?